 Ombudsman for Banking Services and Investments (OBSI)

-Where appropriate, OBSI may seek the assistance of the firm's internal complaint-resolution staff — including the internal bank ombudsman — to facilitate the earliest possible resolution of your complaint.
+Where appropriate, OBSI may ask the CCAO to help them find the earliest possible resolution of your complaint.

 Federal consumer protection laws affect you in a number of ways.
 For example, financial institutions must provide you with information about their fees, interest rates and complaint handling procedures.